tal-rofe/Inflint/README.md

-🚧 This package is in progres...
-Use it once released with version 1.x.x :) 🚧
+🚧 This package is in progress... 🚧